John Molson

-John Molson (December 28, 1763 – January 11, 1836) was an English-born brewer and entrepreneur in colonial Quebec, which during his lifetime became Lower Canada.
-In addition to founding Molson Brewery, he built the first steamship and the first public railway in Canada, was a president of the Bank of Montreal, and established a hospital, a hotel, and a theatre in Montreal.
-The dynasty he founded, the Molson family, is still a wealthy and powerful force in Canada.
+John Molson (28 December 1763 – 11 January 1836) was an English-born brewer and entrepreneur in colonial Quebec, which during his lifetime became Lower Canada.
+In addition to founding Molson Brewery, he is known for building the first Canadian steamship and the first public Canadian railway.
+He was a president of the Bank of Montreal, and established a hospital, a hotel, and a theatre in Montreal.
+Molson was also the "leader" (provincial grand master) of the freemason's lodge of Montreal from 1826 to 1833.
+His business dynasty, much of which he passed along to and was expanded by his family, continues to remain influential in Canada.

 Early life

 John Molson was born in 1763, in the parish of Moulton near Spalding, Lincolnshire, England.
 His father John Molson senior (1730–1770) had, in 1760, married Mary Elsdale (1739–1772), the eldest daughter of Samuel Elsdale (1704–1788), of Surfleet.
 Her brother, Robinson Elsdale (1744–1783), was a privateer, whose unpublished exploits formed the basis of the novel by Frederick Marryat, The Privateersman (1846).
 Before the marriage, John Molson senior inherited a property known as Snake Hall, in Moulton Eaugate which consisted of a house and various outbuildings associated with 38 acre of land.

-John Molson senior died on June 4, 1770.
+John Molson senior died on 4 June 1770.
 His will bequeathed properties to his wife and five surviving children.
 Under their marriage settlement, Snake Hall went to Mary, and was to then pass on to his eldest son, John, upon her death.
-She died on September 21, 1772, and thus John was orphaned when eight years old.
+She died on 21 September 1772, and thus John was orphaned when eight years old.
 John senior had named four guardians and trustees for the estate; the young John Molson's financial affairs were overseen by his paternal uncle, Thomas Molson, but in September 1771 Thomas turned over the duties of trustee and guardian to Samuel Elsdale, possibly due to poor health, as he died the following spring.
 Under Samuel Elsdale's oversight, Snake Hall was rented out to the benefit of their trusts.
 John went to live with a man named William Robinson, and at age 12 in 1776 was consigned to the care of a Mr Whitehead, who was paid for his board and education until 1780, when he turned 16.
 Writers have criticized Samuel Elsdale for his oversight but he seems to have performed his duties prudently, although John Molson plainly chafed under his guardianship.